w3stling/rssreader/.github/README-template.md

 Atom feeds is supported from version 2.0.0 and later.

-This Java library makes it easier to automate data extraction from RSS or Atom feeds via Java stream API.
+This Java RSS parser library makes it easier to automate data extraction from RSS or Atom feeds via Java stream API.

 Examples
 --------